 Who Should Not Consider Microdermabrasion?

-Those with active skin afflictions and infections should avoid microdermabrasion and speak with their physicians prior to using a microdermabrasion handpiece tool.
+Those with active skin afflictions and infections should avoid microdermabrasion and speak with their physicians before using a microdermabrasion handpiece tool.
 Individuals with active rosacea conditions or other skin irritations should consult their doctors first to ensure microdermabrasion will not aggravate their skin further.
 Acne sufferers taking Accutane should avoid microdermabrasion until their doctor approves.

-Additionally, candidates for microdermabrasion who are pregnant, or have had other recent procedures such as a facelift, facial filler injections, Botox, chemical peels, or other treatments and medical conditions that have left their skin too sensitive to receive exfoliation should postpone the procedure until cleared by a medical professional.
+Additionally, candidates for microdermabrasion who are pregnant, or have had other recent procedures such as a facelift, facial filler injections, Botox®, chemical peels, or other treatments and medical conditions that have left their skin too sensitive to receive exfoliation should postpone the procedure until cleared by a medical professional.

 What Are the Pros of Getting Microdermabrasion?